frialey63/rosta/README.md

 - weekly detection of days with insufficient staff and send emails to volunteers

 Bugs
-- modify current week is an edit
+- modify shift defined in the week is an edit!
 - calendar refresh when menu button clicked on main layout

 Calendar